-Before moving to the Bay Area, he lived in Orlando and Miami Beach, where he worked for 360Ed, a maker of educational software for high school students.
-While there he worked on Spark, a web app that combines the best features of online games, social networks, and digital textbooks to engage students and make teachers’ lives easier.
-During his time at 360Ed, he also designed and built a 3D game engine, which powers two installments of the Conspiracy Code franchise of educational games, and he helped build Burn Center, a 2D medical training game.
+Before moving to San Francisco, he lived in Orlando and Miami Beach, where he worked for 360Ed, a maker of educational software for high school students.
+While there he designed and built a 3D game engine, which powered two installments of the Conspiracy Code franchise of educational games.
+He also helped build a medically accurate training simulation.

 Before he worked at 360Ed, Nathan got his master’s degree from the Florida Interactive Entertainment Academy, a game development program at the University of Central Florida.
 He got his undergrad degree (a double major in computer science and psychology) from William & Mary in 2005.
 Between his time at William & Mary and his time at FIEA he worked as a web developer at Trader Publishing Company in Virginia Beach.

-Nathan loves games of all kinds, especially strategic board games.
-His favorite game is Diplomacy because it has an elegant ruleset and infinite replayability.
+Nathan loves games of all kinds, especially board games and card games.
+Some favorites include Diplomacy, Twilight Struggle, Agricola, and Netrunner.
 Nathan also loves watching and playing soccer.
-He reads a lot, mostly fiction.
+He reads a lot of books.
 When he’s not writing code or enjoying a good book, he’s often running, taking photos, or cooking.